Welcome to our Gower Self Catering Holiday Cottage

 The cottage’s four light and airy bedrooms sleep up to nine adults.
 There is a large farmhouse style kitchen with seating for twelve and there are two sitting rooms and two bathrooms.
 The combination of a downstairs bedroom and adjacent shower room makes it ideal for family members with minor mobility issues.

 Beds are made up for guest prior to their arrival and bath towels and hand towels are also provided.
 The kitchen is equipped with modern appliances, utensils, crockery and cutlery.
 In addition, there are two flat screen LED televisions and there is a free unlimited Wi-Fi broadband connection.
 If required we can provide an additional cot, highchair and stair gate.
-Furthermore, well-behaved pets are welcome by prior arrangement.
+Furthermore, well-behaved dogs are welcome by prior arrangement.

 The extensive well kept grounds contains a large secluded south facing lawn, sun terrace and two other large open lawned areas.
 Children love playing on the lawns and the large lawn is particularly suited to ball and racket games.
 Guests can help themselves to apples, hazelnuts and blackberries from the garden when in season.
 The sun terrace has a large teak dining set and a charcoal barbecue.
 In conclusion, there is nothing better in the evening than relaxing on the terrace watching the renowned Gower sunsets.

 Cottage Key Features

 - Wi-Fi with unlimited broadband

 - Dogs welcome by prior arrangement

 - Tranquil rural location

 - Extensive gardens and estuary views